awesome-astra/docs/docs/pages/astra/astra-cli.md

 astra db create demo
 ```

-- Looking at a dataset of cities in the world. [cities.csv].
+- Looking at a dataset of cities in the world. [cities.csv](https://raw.githubusercontent.com/awesome-astra/docs/main/docs/assets/cities.csv).
 We can show here the first lines of the
 file.

 ```